hpcleuven/VscDocumentation/source/antwerp/remote_visualization_uantwerp.rst

 You'll need a ssh client on your desktop that provides port forwarding functionality on your desktop.
 We refer to the :ref:`access and data transfer` section for information about ssh clients for various client operating systems.
-PuTTY (Windows) and OpenSSH (macOS, Linux, unix-compatibility environment on Windows) both provide all required functionality.
+PuTTY (Windows) and OpenSSH (macOS, Linux, UNIX-compatibility environment on Windows) both provide all required functionality.

 Furthermore, you'll need a VNC client, preferably the TurboVNC client.